FlowNIB: An Information Bottleneck Analysis of Bidirectional vs. Unidirectional Language Models: Methodology

 \section{Methodology}

-Unidirectional language models, such as GPT, construct each hidden representation using only left-to-right context \cite{allal2024SmolLM}.
-In contrast, bidirectional models like BERT encode each token using both past and future context \cite{he2020deberta, liu2019roberta}.
-This architectural asymmetry raises a fundamental question: do bidirectional representations preserve more information about the input?
+Unidirectional language models, such as GPT, construct each hidden representation using only left-to-right context \citep{allal2024SmolLM}.
+In contrast, bidirectional models like BERT encode each token using both past and future context \citep{he2020deberta,liu2019roberta}.
+This architectural asymmetry raises a natural question: can bidirectional representations carry more information?